A state’s effort to enforce its law on behalf of its residents in state court was upheld by the court.

 Manufacturers moved to have the lawsuit heard in federal court pursuant to the federal Class Action Fairness Act (CAFA).
 They argued that the suit is actually a mass action -- claims of at least 100 people seeking to recover damages based on common facts and law -- and that the state’s residents are the real parties in interest.
 The AG countered that CAFA does not apply because a parens patriae action filed in state court asserts the sovereign interests of the state in protecting its residents.
 The residents are not actually plaintiffs even if they receive restitution and all residents benefit from the state enforcing the state law.

-AARP Foundation Litigation attorneys filed AARP’s friend-of-the-court brief in the U.S. Supreme Court.
-The brief points out that parens patriae actions are fundamentally distinct from private actions and benefit the public by enforcing the law as much as by obtaining restitution to injured residents.
+AARP Foundation Litigation attorneys filed AARP’s friend-of-the-court brief in the U.S. Supreme Court, pointing out that parens patriae actions are fundamentally distinct from private actions and benefit the public by enforcing the law as much as by obtaining restitution to injured residents.
 Treating them as mass actions creates untenable logistical problems, delays, and increases costs that could be spent on other enforcement actions.
-The Mississippi legislature (like most state legislatures) has authorized the AG to protect the public by enforcing state laws on behalf of the state and residents: they should not be forced to join as individuals to gain the protection of the law.
+The Mississippi legislature (like most state legislatures) has authorized the AG to protect the public by enforcing state laws on behalf of the state and residents: residents should not be forced to join as individuals to gain the protection of the law.

 What’s at Stake

-Mississippi ex rel.
-Hood v.
-AU Optronics is before the U.S. Supreme Court.
+State of Mississippi v.
+AU Optronics was decided by the U.S. Supreme Court.